-UK-EU talks near collapse ahead of Johnson Brussels trip
+UK-EU talks near collapse ahead of Johnson trip to Brussels

 Both sides would suffer economically from a failure to secure a trade deal, but most economists think the British economy would take a greater hit because the U.K. does almost half its trade with the bloc.

-While both Britain and the EU say they want a trade deal, trust and goodwill are strained after months of testy negotiations.
+While both sides want a deal to keep trade running relatively smoothly, talks have stalled because they have fundamentally different views of what it entails.
+The EU accuses Britain of seeking to retain access to the bloc’s vast market without agreeing to abide by its rules.
+It fears Britain will slash social and environmental standards and pump state money into U.K. industries, becoming a low-regulation economic rival on the bloc’s doorstep -- hence the demand for strict “level playing field” guarantees.

+The U.K. government sees Brexit as about sovereignty and “taking back control” of the country’s laws, borders and waters.
+It claims the EU is making demands it has not placed on other countries with whom it has free trade deals, such as Canada, and is trying to bind Britain to the bloc’s rules indefinitely.

-The relationship has been further strained by British legislation that breaches the legally binding Brexit withdrawal agreement Johnson struck with the EU last year.
+Trust and goodwill between the two sides have been further strained by British legislation that breaches the legally binding Brexit withdrawal agreement Johnson struck with the EU last year.

 Britain says the Internal Market Bill, which gives the government power to override parts of the withdrawal agreement relating to trade with Northern Ireland, is needed as an “insurance policy” to protect the flow of goods within the U.K. in the event of a no-deal Brexit.
 The EU sees it as an act of bad faith that could imperil Northern Ireland’s peace settlement.